code2fly/exploring-reactive-spring/README.md

     * spring uses this Context heavily in security while propagating the Authentication principal, in distributed tracing, transaction propagation (we can also use it for MDC)

+  * **Http service** -
+    * in spring reactive REST api can be designed in 2 ways - MVC style and Functional reactive style